Pcmode/ComfyUI_NSFW/README.md

 # Custom_Nodes

 The UI now will support adding models and any missing node pip installs.
-Some custom_nodes do still require running "pip install -r requirements.txt" in the root folder of the custom_node.
+Some custom_nodes do still require running ```pip install -r requirements.txt``` in the root folder of the custom_node.

 ![ComfyUI Screenshot](comfyui_manager_screenshot.png)